Healthcare

 Leading Sub-Sectors

-Other strong areas of growth include operating theaters, orthopedics, emergency equipment, sterilizing equipment, monitoring equipment, and diagnostic equipment such as CT scanners, ultrasound machines, MRI, and X-ray machines.
+Other strong areas of growth include operating theaters, emergency equipment, sterilizing equipment, and monitoring equipment.

 Opportunities

-Large amounts of public funds have been allocated to upgrade hospitals in the provinces.
+Large amounts of public funds have been allocated to upgrading hospitals in the provinces.
 Major national-scale hospital upgrades and construction projects have been approved by the central government.

 Vietnam also receives a large amount of international aid in the form of loans and donated medical equipment.
 Several small projects are currently taking place in Vietnam, including those funded by the World Bank and the EU.